swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 make
 ```

 #### Running redis
-To run all necessary redis instances with the default port configurations, run the following script inside the docker container
+To run all necessary redis instances with the default port configurations, run the following script where redis is installed.

 ```
-start_redis.sh
+redis_utils/start_redis.sh
 ```

 This will launch all necessary redis instances on the same node.